GliozzoJ/pathonet_compression/README.md

 - Reproduce the experiments comparing the original PathoNet model with our compressed models, which are described in detail in a paper submitted to the journal "Computers in Biology and Medicine" [3];

-- A Jupyter notebook showing (I) how to create and load compressed models using the "Index Map"  method [4] and (II) how to compute the compression ratios and time ratios and for a given quantized network.
+- A Jupyter notebook showing (I) how to create and load compressed models using the "Index Map"  method [4] and (II) how to compute the compression ratios and time ratios for a given quantized network.

 Moreover, we provide our best compressed PathoNet models using *k*=256 which can be exploited by an interested user having limited computational resources available.